-This Conflict Minerals Report (this “Report”) is being filed in compliance with Rule 13p-1 of the Securities Exchange Act of 1934, as amended (“Rule 13p-1”), for the calendar year ended December 31, 2016; and pursuant to Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the “Dodd- Frank Act”).
-Rule 13p-1 requires companies to publicly disclose certain information relating to their use of “Conflict Minerals” that originated in the Democratic Republic of the Congo or an adjoining country (collectively, the “DRC Countries”) that may be contributing to human rights abuses, if those minerals are necessary to the functionality or production of a product manufactured, or contracted to be manufactured, by those companies.
+Masimo Corporation (“Masimo”, “we”, “us” or “our”) is filing this Conflict Minerals Report (this “Report”) in compliance with Rule 13p-1 of the Securities Exchange Act of 1934, as amended (“Rule 13p-1”), for the calendar year ended December 31, 2018; and pursuant to Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the “Dodd- Frank Act”).
+Rule 13p-1 requires companies to publicly disclose certain information relating to their use of “Conflict Minerals” that originated in the Democratic Republic of the Congo or an adjoining country (collectively, the “DRC Countries”) that may be contributing to human rights abuses if those minerals are necessary to the functionality or production of a product manufactured, or contracted to be manufactured, by those companies.
 Rule 13p-1 requires companies to report whether Conflict Minerals that originated in the DRC Countries exist in their supply chains.
 “Conflict Minerals” are defined as cassiterite, columbite-tantalite (coltan), gold, wolframite and their derivatives, which are limited to tin, tantalum and tungsten, or any other mineral or its derivatives determined by the Secretary of State to be financing conflict in the DRC Countries.

 During a registrant’s supply chain review, if it is determined that Conflict Minerals are necessary to the functionality or production of a product manufactured, or contracted to be manufactured, by the registrant, the registrant is required to perform, in good faith, a reasonable country of origin inquiry (“RCOI”) regarding those Conflict Minerals.
 The purpose of the inquiry is to determine whether any of the Conflict Minerals originated in the DRC Countries or from recycled or scrap sources.
 Based on current Securities and Exchange Commission (“SEC”) guidance and court rulings, Masimo has decided not to voluntarily describe our products as “DRC conflict free”, and, therefore, an independent private sector audit of this Report is not required and has not been conducted.

-Masimo Corporation (“Masimo”, “we”, “us” or “our”) is a global medical technology company that develops, manufactures and markets a variety of noninvasive monitoring technologies.
-We provide our technologies and products directly, as well as through distributors and original equipment manufacturer partners, to hospitals, emergency medical service providers, physician offices, veterinarians, long term care facilities and consumers.
-Our mission is to improve patient outcomes and reduce the cost of care by taking noninvasive monitoring to new sites and applications™.
+Masimo is a global medical technology company that develops, manufactures and markets a variety of noninvasive monitoring technologies and hospital automation solutions.
+We provide our products to hospitals, emergency medical service providers, home care providers, physician offices, veterinarians, long-term care facilities and consumers through our direct sales force, distributors and original equipment manufacturer (OEM) partners.
+Our mission is to improve patient outcomes and reduce the cost of care.
 We were incorporated in California in May 1989 and reincorporated in Delaware in May 1996.

-Masimo has continued its supplier and parts based risk assessment in determining which suppliers/parts were “in scope” for the 2016 RCOI survey.
-Masimo ultimately identified 606 suppliers that provided or can potentially provide components and/or materials which are included in the products that Masimo offers to our customers.
+Masimo has continued its supplier and parts based risk assessment in determining which suppliers/parts were “in scope” for the 2018 RCOI survey.
+Masimo ultimately identified 443 suppliers that provided or can potentially provide components and/or materials which are included in the products that Masimo offers to our customers.
 The RCOI was intended to determine which Masimo-utilized parts contain Conflict Minerals and whether those Conflict Minerals originated in DRC Countries.
 Masimo asked suppliers to provide information regarding: (1) the Conflict Minerals contained in each of the parts supplied by that supplier, and (2) the source of those Conflict Minerals, including smelter or refinery information and the location of mines.
-These suppliers were asked to complete the Electronic Industry Citizenship Coalition Conflict Free Sourcing Initiative (EICC-CFSI) Conflict Minerals Reporting Template (ver.
-4.20).
+These suppliers were asked to complete the Responsible Business Alliance Responsible Minerals Initiative (RBA-RMI) Conflict Minerals Reporting Template (ver.
+5.12).
 Due to the breadth and complexity of our products and supply chain, we expected that it would take significant time for many of our suppliers to collect and verify the origin of Conflict Minerals in the products they supply to us.
 While this has proven to be true, Masimo continues to make year-over-year progress in the quality and depth of responses received from our supplier base.

 Masimo is continuing to work with our suppliers that were either non-responsive or provided incomplete or partial responses to our requests in order to obtain a satisfactory response.